-I couldn’t even deal with seeing his face right now, I’m just so confused and upset.
+I couldn’t deal with seeing him right now, I was just so confused and scared.

 “What, why?”
-He asked in complete and utter disbelief.
+He asked in complete and utter shock.

 “Don’t act all confused and innocent.
 This is all your fault!”
-I yelled and ran out of the room.
+I yelled before running out of the room.
 I needed to get out of here.

 “Liza!”
 He called after me, but I didn’t react, I just kept running.
 Out the door, though the yard, into the woods.

-I just don’t know what to do.
-Trust Asher and put my life and heart on the line, or distance myself and make him work for my trust even if it hurts me and him.
+Should I trust Asher and put my life and heart on the line, or distance myself and make him work for my trust even if it hurt both of us?

-Option two sounds selfish but option one sounds reckless.
+Option two sounded selfish but option one was reckless.